wolfv6/keybrd/doc/keybrd_library_user_guide.md

 The following install and setup steps create an Arduino development environment for keybrd sketches.

 ### Install Arduino IDE and Teensyduino
-Following install steps are modified from the [Teensyduino download page](https://www.pjrc.com/teensy/td_download.html)
+The following install steps are modified from the [Teensyduino download page](https://www.pjrc.com/teensy/td_download.html)

 For Linux: